Weld identification and classification

 John is a former Venture Executive from Chevron Technology Ventures.
 He was responsible for identifying and executing venture capital investments in companies that have technology beneficial to Chevron, and assisting in the introduction and deployment of the technology.
 John has over 35 years of O&G industry experience.
 He is currently a Rice Alliance Advisory Board member, and is active in HTC Energy events.
 John has a BS in Earth Sciences from the University of Minnesota Duluth, a MS in Geophysics from Purdue University (Phi Kappa Phi) and an MBA from St. Mary’s College.

-Venture Principal at Chevron Technology Ventures
+Venture Executive at Chevron Technology Ventures

-Steven is a Venture Principal with Chevron Technology Ventures on the Core Venture Fund investment team.
+Lynsey is a Venture Executive with Chevron Technology Ventures on the Core Venture Fund investment team.
 Chevron Technology Ventures (CTV) was launched in 1999 to identify and integrate externally developed technologies and new business solutions with the potential to enhance the way Chevron produces and delivers affordable, reliable, and ever-cleaner energy now and into the future.
 Its Core Venture Fund invests in technologies that have the potential to add efficiencies to Chevron’s core business in the areas of operational enhancement, digitalization, and lower-carbon operations.

 Amy Shank